 My family lived in one of the biggest houses in our village.
 We owned a yacht, had two cars and my Dad built up his own business from scratch.
 He ended up employing over one hundred people and working on some prestigious projects.

 The Herd of Elephants

 On the surface it all looked good; we were well dressed, had food in our bellies and went on holiday every year.
 We had our own bedrooms, a separate playroom and a huge garden to roam around in.
-We had extended family around, formed good friendships and performed well at school.
+We had extended family around, formed what looked like good friendships and performed well at school.